Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns pit stop data including lap, total time in pit lane, and stationary stop duration per driver.
-It lists the return fields, making it easy to distinguish from sibling tools like openf1_laps or openf1_stints.
+The description clearly states that this tool provides pit stop data, specifying the exact metrics (lap, total time in pit lane, stationary stop duration) and the return structure.
+This distinguishes it from other openf1_* tools like openf1_laps or openf1_stints.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.